 Pre-professional Preparation

-Pre-professional advising provides information about the groundwork for admission to specific graduate programs or professional schools.
-Most professional schools do not require a specific major for admission to their program.
-However, many courses may be required before admittance into the program, so a student must research admissions requirements carefully.
-Students should work with their academic advisor to choose a combination of major and minor that best prepares them to apply for postbaccalaureate professional schools.
-Students may also choose to develop an interdisciplinary program of study that prepares them for various professional or graduate programs.
-For more information about interdisciplinary options contact the Office of Undergraduate Interdisciplinary Studies.
+Pre-professional advising provides information to students about the admission process to specific types of graduate programs and postbaccalaureate professional schools.
+Professional schools include but are not limited to, programs such as medical school, veterinary school or law school.
+Many types of professional schools do not require a specific major for admission to their program.
+However, prerequisite courses may be required before admittance, so students must research admissions requirements carefully.
+Students should work with their academic advisors to choose a major and minor that best prepares them to apply for postbaccalaureate professional schools.